RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Octopath Traveler

 It's amazing to me how Square continues to make high quality games with modern sensibilities that get snubbed simply for being such, yet when they commission low-effort, barely-playable-and-never-enjoyable faux-retro games that bring nothing new or interesting to the table year after year, they consistently get rewarded with praise and high sales.
 Octopath Traveler is another example of that, mashing low-resolution 2D sprites and textures into a 3D engine with harsh directional lighting, heaps of bloom, stretched textures and a gross blurring filter on everything to create an overprocessed and overly busy mishmash that is neither appealing for fans of retro RPGs nor pleasing to look at in the slightest.
-You can't even admire the (admittedly decent) spritework because the colors are consistently washed out or undersaturated owing to the terrible lighting, or just blurred out to the point of being illegible.
+You can't even admire the (admittedly decent) spritework because the colors are consistently washed out or undersaturated owing to the terrible lighting, or just blurred out to the point of being illegible on anything other than dead-center screen; this might just be the world's first video game glaucoma simulator.
 Gameplay is no better, just being a drawn-out and terribly paced experience where dialog scenes drone on for ages, every fight is a damage sponge filled slog that takes far too long to finish and constant random encounters only further add to the agony.
 Fill the rest with shallow characters, cliched storylines, atrocious voice acting, dragging grind-heavy gameplay and dialog quality well below the level of the games its allegedly paying homage to, and you have a truly wretched experience.
 Just save your time and money for a few of the real standout JRPGs of the 16-bit era (Lunar, Chrono Trigger, Dragon Quest 5, Final Fantasy 5/6, Super Mario RPG, Phantasy Star, Breath of Fire, Soulblazer, Terranigma, Illusion of Gaia, Earthbound) instead.
 Or if you want modern games that celebrate everything great about their predecessors while doing much to set themselves apart too, play Horizon's Gate, Undertale, Dragon Quest XI S, Yakuza: Like a Dragon, Hades, One Step From Eden, Ikenfell, Divinity: Original Sin II, Prey 2017 or Trials of Mana 2020.
 Either way though, leave this one to be forgotten right alongside the other yearly dozens of lazy imitation retro games made by committee-run content mills like Acquire who say they love retro gaming, but mostly just love the easy sales they get by saying they do.

 Developer: Square Enix/Acquire